kshyun28/dev-blogs/blogs/13/blog.md

 The key here is to **let your personality show** on your profile.
 Your GitHub profile doesn't have to be too formal like LinkedIn.

-I'd also suggest starting simple.
+I'd also suggest **starting simple**.
 This helps get your GitHub profile up and running.
 You can always improve your profile later when you have new ideas.

 ### GitHub Flavored Markdown, Formatting, and HTML